-Today Americans hold more than 1.4 billion credit cards, use them to spend \$1 trillion a year, and maintain balances in excess of \$600 billion.
+In 2002, Americans held more than 1.5 billion credit cards, used them to spend \$1.6 trillion, and maintained balances in excess of \$750 billion.
 Information provided by credit bureaus is an important ingredient in the vast expansion of unsecured consumer credit in the U.S. over the last century.
 This information is used to decide who is offered credit and on what terms.
 Credit bureau data are used to monitor fraud.
 The existence of credit bureaus is an inducement to honor one's debts.
 Information shared through credit bureaus can increase competition among providers of financial services, resulting in more credit offered on better terms.

 But this does not mean that private credit bureaus necessarily maximize social welfare.
 There are plausible reasons why credit bureaus may make more mistakes than would otherwise be efficient.
 Nor would their choice of the relative frequency of mistakes (including inaccurate derogatory information vs. excluding positive information) necessarily be efficient.
 In the U.S., credit bureaus have a tarnished reputation and are subject to regulation at the federal and state levels.
-The regulatory regime adopted in the U.S. was clearly shaped by an attempt to balance the social
+The regulatory regime adopted in the U.S. was clearly shaped by an attempt to balance the social benefits and costs of information sharing.
+How this balance can be improved is the subject of ongoing debate.